mklindtner/computerScratch/readme.md

  - uses the tool "Digital"
     - pictures displaying the wiring logic of some chips.
     - all chips are made in the hdl language, but Digital allows for a better mental image.
-    - drawins for the respective chapter can be found under "digital-drawings" in said chapter
+    - drawings for the respective chapter can be found under "digital-drawings" in said chapter

 ## project 06: Assembler-Hack
  - emulators